-Note: Due to the fact that in many cases you need 'internal' cross-linking residues in the peptides, all peptides are calculated with an overlap level (missed cleavages) of 0, 1 and 2 etc up the level specified in the parameters dialog.
+Note: Since in many cases you need 'internal' cross-linking residues in the peptides, all peptides are calculated with an overlap level (missed cleavages) of 0, 1 and 2 etc up the level specified in the parameters dialog.

-If you cross-link indentical proteins (i.e. name of protein A is equal to name of protein B) 'reverse' links are removed from the list.
-I.e. if peptide 25-48 is linked to peptide 78-101 the reverse link peptide 78-101 to peptide 25-48 is not listed.
+If you cross-link indentical proteins (i.e., name of protein A is equal to name of protein B) 'reverse' links are removed from the list.
+I.e., if peptide 25-48 is linked to peptide 78-101 the reverse link peptide 78-101 to peptide 25-48 is not listed.